delanoflipse/redis-distributed-test-suite/README.md

 lein run test -c 9 # there are many other options, see core.clj
 ```

+If on the first try it gives some weird errors, just try again.
+Sometimes the synchronize timeout runs out, and everything breaks.
+Also, the first run will be really slow, as everything has to be installed and built.
+But once you've got it working, further iterations will be faster.

 ## Included scripts

 We provide a few scripts.
 One of them will rename test runs to make it easier to find failed runs.
 You can run it with: